Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 ### The Model Object

-Sometime scalled a *Transfer Object* (aka, a TO), a *Value Object,* or a *Data Transfer Object (DTO),* model objects are an important component of an efficient network service layer.
+Sometimes called a *Transfer Object* (aka, a TO), a *Value Object,* or a *Data Transfer Object (DTO),* model objects are an important component of an efficient network service layer.

-They represent a single, simple data instance that can be used in multiple ways.
+They represent a single, simplified data instance that can be passed around your code and used in multiple ways.
 They can be used in data fetch and retrieval operations, data storage/persistence, presentation to the user (i.e., to populate a table cell’s data, for example), and more.

 Here is a classic example of a user represented (modeled) as a Codable struct with 3 properties: